biocypher/biochatter-paper/manuscript.md

 ### Limitations

+The current generation of LLMs is not yet ready for unsupervised use in biomedical research.
+While we have taken steps to mitigate the risks of using LLMs, such as independent benchmarks, fact-checking, and knowledge graph querying, we cannot guarantee that the models will not produce harmful outputs.
+We see current LLMs, particularly in the scope of the BioCypher ecosystem, as helpful tools to assist human researchers, alleviating menial and repetitive tasks and helping with technical aspects such as query languages.
+They are not meant to replace human ingenuity and expertise, but to augment it with their complementary strengths.

 Depending on generic open-source libraries such as LangChain [@langchain] and Pytest [@pytest] allows us to focus on the biomedical domain but also introduces technical dependencies on these libraries.
 While we support those upstream libraries via pull requests, we depend on their maintainers for future updates.
 In addition, keeping up with these rapid developments is demanding on developer time, which is only sustainable in a community-driven open-source effort.

-Most importantly, the current generation of LLMs is not yet ready for unsupervised use in biomedical research.
-While we have taken steps to mitigate the risks of using LLMs, such as independent benchmarks, fact-checking, and knowledge graph querying, we cannot guarantee that the models will not produce harmful outputs.
-We see current LLMs, particularly in the scope of the BioCypher ecosystem, as helpful tools to assist human researchers, alleviating menial and repetitive tasks and helping with technical aspects such as query languages.
-They are not meant to replace human ingenuity and expertise, but to augment it with their complementary strengths.

 ### Future directions